wozitech/terraform/README.md

 # dependencies
 Expects to read access key and secret from the local shared configuration file [$HOME/%HOME%]/.aws/credentials, but each environment excepts a profile name.

+provisioning relies on a connection to the remote host.
+For AWS, this uses 'ec2-user' and a known private key.
+The private key must be available in the terraform directory having the name "priv.key".